The History of German Christmas Markets

-German Christmas markets are a centuries old tradition that light up communities with fun, laughter, companionship, as well as fabulous food and drink during the advent season.
+German Christmas markets are a centuries old tradition that light up communities with fun, laughter, fabulous food, drink, and unique gifts–the perfect antidote to holiday commercialism.

-In Germany during the Christmas season, there are a variety of markets known as Christkindlmarkts.
+In Germany, there are a variety of markets known as Christkindlmarkts.
 Each Christkindlmarkt has its own special charm, unique to the community and region.
-We are thrilled to bring this centuries old tradition to the Vancouver community for you to experience the sights, smells and sounds of an Old World Christmas.
+We are thrilled to share this tradition with Vancouverites.
+Prepare to experience the sights, smells, and sounds of an Old World Christmas.

 History of German Christkindlmarkt

-Each town had a unique market.
-Local tradesmen lined the streets and sold their wares at the market displaying distinct regional characteristics, which gave each market an individual flavour.
+Local artisans lined the streets and sold their wares at the market displaying distinct regional characteristics, which gave each market an individual flavour.
 Food and beverages served were produced in the region, so each town’s offerings were a little different.

 Christkindlmarkts, were a festive meeting place for people.
 Villagers bought and sold homemade Christmas ornaments, decorations, and gifts.
 Traditional German handicrafts at the markets included hand carved nutcrackers, wooden smokers, wooden figures, cuckoo-clocks, straw ornaments and blown glass ornaments.